 About three months ago I received (what I believe) was a conviction from God to prepare for a future wife.
 At the time (and still today), I live as a celibate hermit between a small house in a coastal town and a more reclusive hermitage property where I’ve been testing a solitary vocation for several years.
 I have actually been on this contemplative path for 13+ years now, since my first marriage fell apart on account of childhood trauma my wife experienced and was unwilling to confront or address.
 She chose to end the marriage instead of working through our issues.

 Needless to say, I was rather surprised by God’s direction for me now to begin preparing for a future wife.
 How is that even possible?
 To be honest, I can’t imagine a woman who would want to marry me.
 I’m non poor health.
 I have a rather disagreeable personality.
 While I am semi-retire, I make very little in my job, and though I do have assets, my net worth is certainly nothing to write home about.
 But beyond all this, why would God impress upon me something that for the last 13 years I’ve happily lived without?

 Let’s jump in and talk about it, and more so let me provide an update on what’s occurred in the last few months and what my plans are going forward….

-The next course I selected as part of my Unschooled Master of Theology program was the KI course, Revelation part 1, which covers the first half of the Book of Revelation.
+The next course I selected as part of my Unschooled Master of Theology program was the KI course, 1 & 2 Peter, which covers the both letters from the apostle that most everyone can relate to (because he screwed up so much).
 Here are the Discussion Questions for the entire course along with my responses.